mamonaco1973/aws-mate-xrdp/README.md

 - **Networking:**
   - A dedicated VPC with public and private subnets
   - Internet Gateway and optional NAT Gateway for controlled outbound access
-  - Route tables configured to support AD, EFS, and the Xubuntu XRDP servers
+  - Route tables configured to support AD, EFS, and the MATE XRDP servers

 - **Security & IAM:**
   - Security groups for the domain controller, Linux desktop servers, Windows admin server, and EFS